Amansingh-afk/throttle-guard/README.md

 - Retry-After header support

 ## Installation

-**Important Update:** ThrottleGuard has been acquired by a company and is no longer available for direct installation.
-However, you can still use this powerful rate limiting library by cloning the repository and setting up your own instance.
-Follow these steps to get started:
+**Important Update:** ThrottleGuard's distribution model has changed, and it is no longer available through traditional installation methods.
+Instead, you can clone the repository and set up a self-hosted instance.
+To get started, follow these steps:

 ### Option 1: Using Docker (Recommended)